Dr. Ana Pajtler Rošar, MD

 VISION EXAMINATION AND GLASSES OR CONTACT LENS PRESCRIPTION

-This examination is intended for everyone who:
+This examination is intended for anyone who:

-- needs new glasses or updated prescription,
+- needs new glasses or an updated prescription

 - is considering wearing contact lenses.

-- visual disturbances and/or flashing,
+- visual disturbances and/or flashes of light

-- gritty, burning, stinging, dry or inflamed eye sensation,
+- gritty, burning, stinging, dry, or inflamed eye sensation

-- thorough eye health assessment.
+- anyone requiring a thorough assessment of eye health

 This examination is intended for:

-- laser treatment of the retina,
+- retinal laser treatment

-- recommendations for appropriate nutritional supplements for the eyes.
+- recommendations for appropriate eye health supplements

 This examination is intended for:

-- individuals with glaucoma diagnosis,
+- individuals diagnosed with glaucoma

-- those with suspected glaucoma,
+- those with suspected glaucoma

 Diseases and Treatment